 When first line treatment provided by primary care, acute orthopaedic/post-surgical care, or traditional physical therapy are not effective, pain management can provide additional a options.
 Pain management can be sought when pain limits functionality more than expected, or if the pain causes extreme suffering, regardless of duration.
 Pain management is also often consulted in complex and/or chronic pain conditions.
 It can be used both for maintenance and chronic pain flare ups.

 Because pain is a complex and individual phenomenon, a thorough evaluation is necessary to determine which combination of pain management treatments is most effective.
 Once evaluated, a comprehensive treatment plan may include referrals to multiple pain management providers.
-At UPMC Pinnacle, these entry points include the Spine Institute, The Bone and Joint Institute, UPMC Pain Medicine, and UPMC Chronic Pain Management Program.
+At UPMC in central Pa., these entry points include the Spine Institute, The Bone and Joint Institute, UPMC Pain Medicine, and UPMC Chronic Pain Management Program.

 UPMC Chronic Pain Management Program has a multidisciplinary team of pain specialists.
 They offer treatment using physical therapy, psychology, biofeedback, aquatic therapy, vocational counseling, and physical medicine and rehabilitation.